sg893052/sonic-buildimage/system/system-ready.md

 #### 2.3.1.1 Categorization of docker apps in marking UP_STATUS:
 ##### 2.3.1.1.1 Apps to notify its closest UP status:
        - Docker apps which rely on config, can mark UP_STATUS to True in STATE_DB  when they are ready to receive configs from CONFIG_DB and/or some extra dependencies are met.
+       - Along with UP_STATUS, docker apps to update the FAIL_REASON with appropriate reason in case of failure or empty string in case of success.
+       - Also, TIME to be fed in as well.

        - sonic-db-cli STATE_DB HSET "FEATURE|<dockername>" UP_STATUS True
+       - sonic-db-cli STATE_DB HSET "FEATURE|<dockername>" FAIL_REASON "<some reason>" / ""
+       - sonic-db-cli STATE_DB HSET "FEATURE|<dockername>" TIME "<timestamp>"

        - Schema in STATE_DB
           sonic-db-dump -n STATE_DB output